jasonrowsell/bank-tech-test-ruby/README.md

 <strong>Conversion</strong>

 - This module holds methods relating to currency formatting / manipulation.
-This module was created instead of a private method is `Printer` for flexibility.
+This module was created instead of a private method in `Printer` for flexibility.
 The module is flexible to add extra related functions if proposed, such as converting to foreign currency or adding interest.